-Pascal’s Wager appeals to us because it isn’t unreasonable to take precautions against a potential consequence, even when evidence is lacking.
-With eternal life on the line, even if there is only a small chance that God exists, doesn’t it makes sense to err on the side of caution, just in case?
+Pascal’s Wager appeals to us because it seems reasonable that we should take precautions to avoid negative consequences, even though evidence is lacking.
+With our eternal life on the line, even if there is only a small chance that God exists, doesn’t it makes sense to err on the side of caution, just in case?

 Claims and Consequences

-Pascals Wager can be broken down into two parts: a claim and a consequence.
-The claim is that God exists and wants us to believe in him and repent; the consequence is that he will reward us (or punish us) based on how we respond to this claim.
+Pascals Wager can be broken down into two parts: a claim and a possible consequence.
+The claim is that God exists and wants us to believe in him; the consequence is that he will reward us (or punish us) based on how we respond to this claim.

-When someone makes a claim that might be called into question, it’s their responsibility to meet the burden of proof.
+When someone makes a claim that might be called into question, it is their responsibility to meet the burden of proof.
 This is just a practical matter, since it’s all-too-easy to make up all sorts of claims.